JoshuaMosier/project-blog/src/posts/senior-design.md

 - Incorporating additional sensors for context-aware feedback
 - Developing specialized versions for different industrial or assistive robotics applications
 - Exploring applications beyond robotics in areas like VR/AR interaction

-## Impact

-Our wristband represents a step forward in making human-robot interaction more natural and efficient.
-It demonstrates how thoughtful hardware design can help bridge the gap between humans and robots, making collaborative tasks more intuitive and productive.

 ---